Harishanan/Machine-Learning-HPC-/README.md

 ```
 ## Getting Data
 The initial step in creating a Machine Learning model involves accessing historical data for the cryptocurrencies that will be utilised for making predictions.
 Initially, the use of an API to access this historical data was contemplated.
 However, due to the constraints imposed by APIs, the decision was ultimately made to employ data available from Yahoo Finance.
 This platform facilitates the acquisition of historical datasets for the most significant cryptocurrencies.
-For this project, data pertaining to Bitcoin and Ethereum will be used.
+For this project, data pertaining to Bitcoin, Ethereum, BNB will be used.

 The following code retrieves historical price data for Bitcoin (BTC) against the US Dollar (USD) for analysis and prediction purposes: